mdriscollic/docs/content/en/docs/Access/Requests/requests.md

 To create a pick report, follow these steps:

 1. In the Search & filter pane, select **Request type > Pages** and **Request status > Open - Not yet filled** to filter the items down to open page requests.
-2. In the **Requests** pane, select **Actions > Export search results to CSV**.
+2. Optional: Filter by **Retrieval service point** to see only items whose effective locations are associated with the selected Retrieval service point.
-3. Open the file in a spreadsheet application.
+3. In the **Requests** pane, select **Actions > Export search results to CSV**.
-4. Optional: Filter the report by **Effective location** to see available items within your area of responsibility.
+4. Open the file in a spreadsheet application.

 ### Printing pick slips